 The detector will exhibit lower responsivity at lower chopping frequencies.
 Frequency response and detectivity are maximized for

-The PDA-C-72 is a power cord for the PDA line of amplified photodetectors.
+The PDA-C-72 power cord is offered for the PDA line of amplified photodetectors when using with a power supply other than the one included with the detector.
 The cord has tinned leads on one end and a PDA-compatible 3-pin connector on the other end.
 It can be used to power the PDA series of amplified photodetectors with any power supply that provides a DC voltage.
 The pin descriptions are shown to the right.